mhermo/reductions_in_Dafny/README.md

 This repository contains the Dafny source code accompanying the paper *Proving Correctness of Problem Reductions Using Dafny*.

-The artifact verifies the functional correctness of several reductions between decision problems.
+The artifact verifies the correctness of several reductions between decision problems.
 It does not verify their time complexity.

 ## Requirements